paulcarroll/tabs/_pages/plain-white-tees/hey-there-delilah.md

 F                  G              Am
   You’ll know it's all because of you,
 F               G            Am
-  We can do whatever we want to,
+  We can do whatever we want to
 F             G               Am
   Hey there Delilah here's to you,
                G